Haian-Jin/Neural_Gaffer/README.md

 I’ll be updating the following list this week.
 If you have any urgent requirements, such as needing to compare this method for an upcoming submission, please contact me via my email.
 - [x] Release the checkpoint and the inference script for in-the-wild single image input
 - [ ] Release the inference script for Ojaverse-like instances
-- [ ] Release the training dataset
+- [ ] Release the training dataset for the diffusion model
+- [ ] Release the training code for the diffusion model
 - [ ] Release the 3D relighting code